Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: TRAINING HYPERPARAMETERS

-\section{Training Hyperparameters}
+\section{TRAINING HYPERPARAMETERS}

 \paragraph{PASCAL.} We replicate the hyperparameters from \citet{agiza2024mtlora} for fine-tuning the models on the PASCAL dataset.
 Specifically, we use the AdamW optimizer \citep{Loshchilov2017DecoupledWD} with a batch size of 32, a learning rate of 3.125 $\times \text{10}^{-\text{5}}$, and a weight decay of 0.05.
 The models are fine-tuned for 300 epochs, with evaluations every 20 epochs.
 We use a linear warmup for the first 20 epochs, followed by a cosine annealing learning rate scheduler.
-For the LoRA modules, a dropout rate of 0.05 and a scaling of 4 are used.
-We also apply the following data augmentations -- \texttt{RandomHorizontalFlip}, \texttt{RandomScale} ranging from 0.75 to 1.25, and \texttt{RandomRotate} ranging from -20 to 20.
+For the LoRA modules, a dropout rate of 0.05 and a scaling ($\gamma_{r, \pi}$) of 4 are used.
+We also apply the following data augmentations: \texttt{RandomHorizontalFlip}, \texttt{RandomScale} ranging from 0.75 to 1.25, and \texttt{RandomRotate} ranging from -20 to 20.
+We use combined ranks ($r$) of 64, 32, and 16 for TGLoRA.
+For Swin, we use a fixed rank of four for all task-specific modules in the last stage.
+Although we keep the rank constant in the last stage of Swin, it could also be scaled according to $r$, which would increase the number of trainable parameters.
+Our experiments use A100 GPUs (40GB VRAM).

 \paragraph{\nyud{}.} We use a batch size of 6 and a learning rate of $\text{10}^{-\text{4}}$ for \nyud{}.
-All other hyperparameters remain the same as PASCAL.
-We also apply the following data augmentations -- \texttt{RandomHorizontalFlip} and \texttt{RandomScale} with possible scales of 1, 1.2, and 1.5.
+We use a combined rank of 64 for TGLoRA.
+We also apply the following data augmentations: \texttt{RandomHorizontalFlip} and \texttt{RandomScale} with possible scales of 1, 1.2, and 1.5.
+All other hyperparameters remain the same as those in PASCAL.
+Our experiments use A100 GPUs (40GB VRAM).